and1teachera/price-change-management-system/docs/use_cases.md

 **Preconditions**:

 - RMS REST API is operational.
+- OAuth client credentials are configured and valid
+- Token acquisition is functioning
 - RMS Integration Service is running and has valid configurations.
 - RabbitMQ is configured and available.